reyhan-1/reyhan-1/README.md

 # Hello World!
 I am Reyhan Uyanik 👩🏻‍💻
-I am senior software engineering student in Bilkent University.
-I'm Turkish American living in Ankara.
+I'm senior software engineering student in Bilkent University and Turkish American living in Ankara.
 You can find me on [LinkedIn](https://www.linkedin.com/in/reyhan-uyanik).

 - :seedling: &nbsp;I’m currently learning **Go** and **Django**